 - Human Resources

-- Talk with your advisor and complete the internship application provided by him or her.
+- Talk with your academic advisor and complete the internship application provided by him or her.

 - Meet with the internship coordinator in your department to assess whether the internship opportunities available fit your career goals and academic requirements.